-To create this policy, you choose a cluster that contains the data center and the vCenter Server that uses this policy.
-You make minor changes for all the objects, including the cluster, data center, host system, resource pools, and the virtual machine resource containers.
+To create this policy, you choose a cluster that contains the data center and the vCenter Server that will use this policy.
+You make minor changes for all of the objects, including the cluster, data center, host system, resource pools, and the virtual machine resource containers.

 Verify that the following conditions are met: